 SECTION 2.
-After reviewing the entire project record, the City Council hereby determines and certifies that this project is categorically exempt from the California Environmental Quality Act ("CEQA") pursuant to Section 15301 of Title 14 of the California Code of Regulations, in that it consists of permitting and other approvals, as well as the minor alteration of existing private structures and facilities, involving negligible or no expansion of existing use.
-Specifically, this project does include any addition to existing structures and involves exterior alterations involving such things as reorganization and restriping of circulation and parking to accommodate the display of merchandise presently available or similar to merchandise presently available from the existing commercial use and storage of merchandise, carts, and waste containers presently located or similar to those presently located on-site.
+After reviewing the entire project record, the City Council hereby determines and certifies that this project is categorically exempt from the California Environmental Quality Act ("CEQA") pursuant to Section 15311 of Title 14 of the California Code of Regulations, in that it consists of approvals related to the construction or placement of on-premise signs, which are minor structures accessory to (appurtenant to) an existing commercial facility.